davidemezzadri/davidemezzadri/README.md

 - 👋 Hi, I’m @davidemezzadri
 - 👀 I’m interested in data science and economics
+- 🌱 I’m currently enrolled in the 2nd year of the Master of Science in Data Science and Business Analytics at Bocconi University
+- 📫 How to reach me: davidemezzadri2000@gmail.com
 <!---
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...